lizageorge/my-Stanford-Summer-Sessions/Programming Abstractions - CS 106B/Notes/7-1; Using ADTs Breadth-First Search.md

 		- ![[Pasted image 145.png]]

+## Shortest Path algorithms
 - **Breadth-first Search**
+	- an algorithm usually used for shortest-path problems
-	- = we organize a search from the simplest "length" upwards
+	- bfs = we organize a search from the simplest "length" upwards
 	- all the data we need to keep track of...
 		- keep track of each (partial) path --- ideal ADT = *stacks*
 			- need to easily access the "lates" elem